 West Potomac is now using x2VOL, an online tracking, and reporting system, for logging-in all service hours including SHOUT (Senior Year-Students Helping Others United Together).
-Students access x2VOL through Family Connections in FCPS 24/7. x2VOL allows faculty, staff, and students to centralize information and eliminate paper forms. x2VOL also allows students to enter their service hours online at any time, as well as check, sign-up for volunteer opportunities, receive reminders about them, and print a service hour log that can be used for college applications.
+Students access x2VOL through Naviance. x2VOL allows faculty, staff, and students to centralize information and eliminate paper forms. x2VOL also allows students to enter their service hours online at any time, as well as check, sign-up for volunteer opportunities, receive reminders about them, and print a service hour log that can be used for college applications.

 For most WPHS students, volunteering in the community has been a mandatory component of their English or social studies classes.
 However, the Class of 2010, created a new initiative for seniors entitled SHOUT, an acronym for Students Helping Others, United Together.
 The SHOUT project gave students the opportunity to perform a service, for the benefits of learning, and allowed students to give back to the community.
 The Class of 2010 resolved:

 We, as a school and community, are committed to the idea and the belief that community service is valuable in both personal and academic experiences.